 If you buy a mobile phone you have a contract with the mobile phone service provider.
 The type of contract depends on whether you choose a Pre-pay or Post-pay mobile telephone service:

-Within these two different types of contract there are also many variations.
+Within these 2 different types of contract there are also many variations.
 When choosing a mobile phone package, ask yourself:

 It is possible to change from one service provider to another service provider and retain your existing mobile telephone number.
 However, before changing to a new service provider you should first check what contractual obligations you have to your existing service provider.
 Under new EU rules that have being introduced, provision has been made to ensure that a consumer can move their number from one service provider to another within one working day.